digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 * matchLabel: tells what pods the deployment will apply to.
 * selector: matchLabels tells the resource, whatever it may be, service, deployment, etc, to match the pod, according to that label.
-* port:The port may be a literal port number as defined in the ambassador-metrics service, or may reference the port in the same service by name.
+* port: The port may be a literal port number as defined in the ambassador-metrics service, or may reference the port in the same service by name.
 * matchNames: Here we want to match the namespace of the Ambassador Metrics Service we have just created.

-(2) Last step is *helm upgrade* to modify existed prometheus chart for seeing changes.
+(2) Last step is *helm upgrade* to modify existed Prometheus chart for seeing changes.
 ```
 helm upgrade kube-prom-stack prometheus-community/kube-prometheus-stack -n monitoring -f prom-stack-values.yaml
 ```
 That's it!
-Final touch for seeing metrics values on prometheus dashboard.For that, you have to forward your 9090 port to another available port.
+The final touch for seeing metrics values on Prometheus dashboard.
+For that, you have to forward your 9090 port to another available port.
 ```
  kubectl --namespace monitoring port-forward svc/kube-prom-stack-kube-prome-prometheus 9090:9090
 ```